-As voice devices become more popular, and as more online experiences are powered by algorithms, journalists are increasingly nervous about the consequences of using these technologies in the distribution of our work.
+As voice devices become more popular, and as more online experiences are powered by algorithms, journalists are increasingly nervous about the consequences of using these technologies in the distribution of their work.

-We’ve learned that technology can only do as much good as the people behind it let it.
-In other words, algorithms can’t do their job right without the help of journalists - human journalists - especially in the age of voice.
+Since NPR One's launch in 2014, we've learned that technology can only do as much good as the people behind it empower it to.
+In other words, algorithms can’t do their job right without the help of (human) journalists.

 Programming descriptions are generated by participants and do not necessarily reflect the opinions of SXSW.